 only way to print complex metal parts in-house.

 Available from June 2018.

 The Studio system is up to ten times cheaper than comparable laser-based systems.
-With purchase and subscription pricing options, it’s the only metal 3D printing system that is cost-effective for engineering teams.
+With purchase and payment plan pricing options, it’s the only metal 3D printing system that is cost-effective for engineering teams.